reduxjs/react-redux/website/versioned_docs/version-7.1/using-react-redux/static-types.md

 const isOn = useSelector(selectIsOn)
 ```

-If you want to avoid repeating the `state` type declaration, you can define a typed `useSelect` hook using a helper type exported by `@types/react-redux`:
+If you want to avoid repeating the `state` type declaration, you can define a typed `useSelector` hook using a helper type exported by `@types/react-redux`:

 ```ts
 // reducer.ts